 It is illegal to possess or enter with a firearm, illegal knife, club or prohibited weapon at the following locations:

-School or educational institution: the physical premises of a private or public school, educational institution, location where a school sponsored activity is being conducted, or school transportation vehicle unless pursuant to written regulations or authorization or unless the defendant has a handgun license and carries a concealed handgun and no other weapon on the premises of a college or university or a location where a college or university-sponsored activity is being conducted or in a passenger transportation vehicle of that college or university.
+School or educational institution: It is illegal to carry on the physical premises of a private or public school, educational institution, location where a school sponsored activity is being conducted or school transportation vehicle (unless pursuant to written regulations or special authorization or the defendant has a handgun license and carries a concealed handgun and no other weapon on the premises of a college/university).

-Polling place: on the day of an election or while early voting was in progress.
+Polling place: It is illegal to carry on the day of an election or while early voting is in progress.

-Government court: premises of a government court or court office unless pursuant to written regulations or written authorization.
+Government court: It is illegal to carry on the premises of a government court or court office unless pursuant to written regulations or written authorization.

-Airport: into the secured premises of an airport.
+Airport: It is illegal to carry into the secured premises of an airport.
 However, a peace officer may not arrest a person with a handgun license in concealed possession of a handgun at an airport screening checkpoint unless the defendant is given the option to leave the checkpoint area immediately upon completion of screening and fails to depart.

-Place of execution: within 1000 feet of a place of execution
+Place of execution: It is illegal to carry within 1000 feet of a place of execution

 Unlicensed open carry and unlicensed concealed carry are prohibited on all college campuses.

-If you have been arrested for violation of one of these gun laws, you will want legal assistance from a firearms attorney.
-A conviction could have serious consequences such as fines, jail/prison sentences, and an impact on your ability to have a license to carry in the future.
+If you have been arrested for violation of one of these gun laws, seek legal help from an experienced firearms attorney.
+A conviction could have serious consequences such as fines, jail/prison sentences and an impact on your ability to have a license to carry in the future.

 Call a Firearms Rights Defense Lawyer

 You need a firearms attorney that can defend you when the you are facing a violation of your right to carry and use a firearm.
 Justin Sparks is a LLP Program Attorney with the Texas Law Shield and has vast knowledge and expertise on Texas gun laws.
-Justin is considered an expert on firearms law in Texas; view some of this past interviews and cases dealing with gun legislation.
+View a few of Justin’s past interviews and cases dealing with gun legislation.

 Call the Sparks Law Firm for help defending your rights: 817-334-0300